aappddeevv/scalajs-reaction/examples/src/main/scala/README.md

 so any todos you added or removed are lost upon tab change. fabric's Pivot unmounts the component when the tab changes.

+To Do uses css-in-js via the fabric scala facade.

 ## Change Redux State
 Change the "reduxLabel" state property in the the redux state.
 You can see the label change reflected in the address manager tab.